 A toothbrush that will effectively remove the plaque and debris from your teeth, without damaging that sacred connection of the gum to the tooth.

-If you find a toothbrush with soft, good number of bristles, with a full head that fits comfortably into your mouth and covers the surface of your teeth, whilst still fitting into your hand easily so that it can manoeuvre around your mouth and get into those hard to reach places, you’ve basically hit jackpot.
+If you find a toothbrush with plenty of soft bristles and with a full head that fits comfortably into your mouth and covers the surface of your teeth.

 Now just ensure you treat it and your teeth with care, brushing gently and changing the toothbrush at least every three months, and your smile should sparkle.